Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 <details>
   <summary>GitHub Token</summary>

-The _!paste_ command uses [gists](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/creating-gists#about-gists) and for that you require a GitHub Personal access token ([create](https://github.com/settings/tokens/new)).
+The bot has a _!paste_ command which uses [gists](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/creating-gists#about-gists) and for that you require a GitHub personal access token ([create](https://github.com/settings/tokens/new)).
 You need to atleast select the _"gist"_ scope for the token you will create.

 ```
-GITHUB_TOKEN = <GitHub-token>
+GITHUB_TOKEN = <GitHub-Token>
 ```

 </details>